egeuysall/netflix/README.md

 # Netflix Clone

 A simplified Netflix clone built with Next.js, React, TypeScript, and Tailwind CSS.
 This project replicates some core features of Netflix, including a manually curated movie catalog and a favorites list.
+Feel free to contribute and improve this project! 🚀

 ## Features